dgaydukov/how-to-become-lead-architect/interview/README.md

 not necessarily related to algorithms.
 So interview question doesn't relate algorithm folder.
 But they also doesn't relate to any other folder here.
 So that's why
 I decided to move them out into kind of a different project.

 Why I put them there ont the first place.
 Well it's a good question.
+Probably because when i first started this repo, all interview questions I have remembered where related to some algorithmic tasks, that's why initially I put it there.
+But as the repo grows, and I attend more interview, I decided to move it out.

 ### Question List